 Up until we’ve talked about bankruptcy generally, but there are two primary types of bankruptcy you can file for: chapter 7, and chapter 13.
 Chapter 7 wipes away your debt, but it also means you’ll be assigned a trustee to a portion out your financial assets to the creditors you owe.
 Generally speaking, a trustee won’t leave you destitute and homeless, but you will lose control of your assets.

 Chapter 13 doesn’t so much wipe away your debt as restructure it into a repayment schedule.
 It’s not as easy to qualify for as chapter 7 as you need to prove you earn above a certain amount.
 It has distinct advantages and disadvantages over chapter 7 bankruptcy, and which is right for you just depends on your situation.

-The good news is that so long as you make solid financial decisions you can often be eligible for new loans and interest rates before the ten year mark.
-But without access to credit cards or signature installment loans that can be a difficult and uphill battle for a lot of people.
+The good news is that so long as you make solid financial decisions you can often be eligible for new loans and interest rates before the ten-year mark.
+But without access to credit cards or applying for installment loans online that can be a difficult and uphill battle for a lot of people.
 For that reason the decision of whether to file for bankruptcy is not one to take lightly.